arr-ai/arrai/docs/std-os.md

 # os

-`os` contains functions that are related to the operating system.
+The `os` contains functions that are related to the operating system.

 ## `os.args <: array_of_strings`